shams02/cli_project/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/kyma-project/cli)](https://api.reuse.software/info/github.com/kyma-project/cli)

-# Kymaa CLI
+# Kyma CLI

 ## Overview

-##Kymaa CLI is a command line tool which supports [Kyma](https://github.com/kyma-project/kyma) developers.
+##Kyma CLI is a command line tool which supports [Kyma](https://github.com/kyma-project/kyma) developers.
 It provides a set of commands and flags you can use to:

 - Provision a cluster locally or on cloud providers, such as GCP or Azure, or use Gardener to set up and easily manage your clusters.
 - Deploy, manage, and undeploy Kyma.